-Harvest Glow is Vancouver’s newest and greatest autumn-themed attraction.
-The Langley event features pumpkins, illuminations and family-friendly activities.
+Langley‘s Harvest Glow was Vancouver’s newest and greatest autumn-themed attraction featuring pumpkins, illuminations and family-friendly activities.

-The indoor event also has a fall market, food vendors, three licensed bars for adult folk, a mini golf course and multiple kids’ play areas, plus daily live entertainment.
+The indoor event also had a fall market, food vendors, three licensed bars for adult folk, a mini golf course and multiple kids’ play areas, plus daily live entertainment.

 Information in this article includes the following:

 Harvest Glow was the largest indoor autumn festival in the Lower Mainland.
 It took place inside a massive greenhouse, which was awesome because it was warm and dry even on rainy days (which there can be a lot of in October).

 The attraction had a fall theme with a sprinkle of Halloween, which means there were pumpkins, a corn maze and other symbols of the harvest season, but no witches, goblins and other scary stuff (except maybe among the costumes they had for sale in their store, or the occasional child visitor already in costume).

 The intentional “autumn and harvest focus” was another great feature of the event as it made it different from most other indoor Lower Mainland seasonal attractions that time of year, and especially fun for folk not into the spookiness and darker side of Halloween.